 If you like urban exploration you should check out Malta.
 With lots of abandoned buildings all across the island, you won’t be disappointed.
-This Sunday I took my own advice, and this is what I found.
+This Sunday I took my own advice, and below is what I found.

 The G7X II, myself, and an abandoned building